stravos97/tech501-kubernetes-guide/kubernetes-guide/docs/app3/minikube-tunnel-guide.md

    - Check if the correct ports are exposed
    - Ensure the application inside the pod is functioning correctly

+5. **Nginx Not Routing to App3**:
+   - Check the Nginx configuration in `/etc/nginx/sites-available/default`
+   - Verify that the `/hello` location is properly configured
+   - Ensure the LoadBalancer IP is correct in the proxy_pass directive
+   - Reload Nginx with `sudo systemctl reload nginx`

 ## Alternatives to Minikube Tunnel

 1. **NodePort Services**: Use NodePort instead of LoadBalancer (accessible via minikube IP and NodePort)